blepping/comfyui_overly_complicated_sampling/README.md

 #   cond: Shows the model cond prediction (basically the positive prompt).
 #   uncond: Shows the model uncond prediction (basically the negative prompt).
 #   raw: Shows the raw noisy latent input.
+#   noisy: 10% of the noise + denoised.
+#   diff: Multiplies the difference between cond and uncond.
 preview_mode: denoised

 # Expression.